 During the recession, we can expect not only more fraud to occur, but also more existing fraud to be discovered.
-As Warren Buffet said, “You only find out who is swimming naked when the tide goes out.”
+As Warren Buffett said, “You only find out who is swimming naked when the tide goes out.”
 Frauds that might be concealed for months or years

 suddenly are revealed when cash flows dry up and fraudsters are no longer able to cover up the money they have stolen.
 The most famous example of this was Bernie Madoff’s Ponzi scheme, which came to light as a result of the 2008 recession.

 Madoff was only one man, but the damage his fraud caused was catastrophic to thousands of people.
 On a human level, it led to suicides and people losing their life savings.
 On a larger scale, it led to organizations going bankrupt, which further destabilized

 important parts of industries.
 As we watch the tide go out as revenues dry up due to the reverberations of the coronavirus pandemic, how many more fraud schemes will come to light?